1541IDE

 What is it - the original idea

-The disadvantage is that, because you control the IDE-HD by software, your data-throughput is lower then with a real IDE-interface.
-FYI, with this data throughput I mean the dataflow from the onboard 6502 to the IDE-HD or vica versa, not the one from/to the C64 or other IEC-computer!
+The disadvantage is that, because you control the IDE HDD by software, your data throughput is lower then with a real IDE interface.
+FYI, with this data throughput I mean the dataflow from the onboard 6502 to the IDE HDD or vica versa, not the one from/to the C64 or other IEC computer!

-What every other disadvantages you can think of, don't forget that the biggest advantage still is the huge amount of data you can store on an harddisk !!!
+What every other disadvantages you can think of, don't forget that the biggest advantage still is the huge amount of data you can store on a hard disk drive !!!

 Parallel loaders